![]() |

 Someone who is standing too upright will have the tendency to pull the club away inside resulting in a swing that is below the intended plane line.
 This error tends to lead to an improper top position thus affecting the downswing and ultimately ball flight.
 See below (Figure 2):

 A person that is bent too far forward also has tendencies that affect the golf swing in a negative way.
-See below (Figure 3): Exercises that will help you maintain a proper address position are shown below:
+See below (Figure 3):

 |